Boulder Belt Eco-Farm Share Initiative like a CSA only more so...

 Flexibility We have been running CSA type programs on and off (more on than off) for the past 15 years and one thing we have found is that it is best to be flexible.
 So, unlike some other CSA programs, we do not have 20+ week seasons but rather have broken down our growing year into 12 week sections.
 This allows members to not be tied down for a long time and possibly miss out on a lot of shares

 Refunds Like many other CSA type programs, we require our members to share the risk of farming with us.
 Farming is inherently risky, we do what we can to minimize the risk such as planting a wide array of different crops, succession planting, using crop protection such as hoop houses and row covers, not to mention our expertise at growing food crops.
 So far we have yet to have a major crop failure in 20 years of farming, but it could happen.
 But if we could make it through the 2012 growing season without missing a week and never shorting our members despite it being the worst growing year in about 100 years, than we can make it through almost any growing season.
 If the weather makes it impossible to grow crops, we will not be issuing refunds as this is the risk we all take (and while members might be out up to $2000, we farmers will be out tens of thousands of dollars and possibly our home).
-We also do not issue refunds for missed (forgotten) pick-ups.
+We do not issue refunds for missed (forgotten) pick-ups.
 We will send out an email newsletter each week reminding all members to pick up their share(s) along with other information.
 If you know that you will not be around to get your share, find a friend or colleague to pick it up and use it in your stead.
-This way the food will not be wasted and you may well turn another person on to the wonders of being a CSA member
+This way the food will not be wasted and you may well turn another person on to the wonders of being a CSA member.
+We do not give refunds because a member leaves the CSA of their own volition.

 To join the Farm Share Initiative or for more information Email Us We will never sell or trade your email address